 How much can you get from Centrelink?

 The fortnightly Centrelink Age Pension rates are indexed in March and September each year.
-See below for the pension rates as of March 2019.
+See below for the pension rates as at March 2020.

 |Fortnightly payment||Single||Couple (each)||Couple (total)||Couple apart*|